I’ve been value betting for several years now, and there is one question that I had to ask myself very often to max out my betting productivity.

 Fortunately for us, with the proper strategy like value betting, we can get an “edge” over the bookmakers.

-Value betting is the process when a bettor can spot an outcome with higher odds than its probability to actually happen.
-These betting opportunities with a positive EV (expected value) can be found with odds comparison sites such as BetBurger or OddsJam (for US bettors).
+Value betting is the process by which a bettor can spot an outcome with higher odds than its probability of actually happening.

 A value bet on sports events appears when the odds are higher than the real chance, the true probability of winning that outcome.